 Carriage of live animals

-Not every airline enables the carriage of live animals on board flight, the only exception being an assistance dog.
-Live animals can only be transported to countries, where local regulations permit it.
-Some countries have strict quarantine criteria for all animals coming into the country.
+Not all airlines allow the carriage of live animals on board the aircraft, with the exception of assistance dogs, which are generally permitted.
+Live animals can only be transported to destinations where local regulations permit it.
+Some countries impose strict quarantine requirements for arriving animals.

-If the airline permits it in its Conditions of Carriage, pets might be carried by passengers on board flight – this usually applies to dogs, cats, rabbits or chinchilla.
-The animal must be placed in a special container with strong solid bottom and ventilation openings for breathing, whilst the airline sets the weight and dimension limits not only with regard to the container, but also the animal itself.
-Naturally, passengers must report the intention to carry a live animal beforehand and pay the appropriate fee in accordance with the airline’s fees and charges.
-For more information, please contact your airline.
+If permitted under the airline's Conditions of Carriage, pets may be transported in the cabin.
+This usually applies to dogs, cats, rabbits, or chinchillas.
+The animal must be placed in an appropriate transport container with a solid base and adequate ventilation.
+The airline sets the permitted weight and dimensions of both the animal and the container.
+Naturally, passengers must inform the airline in advance of their intention to travel with an animal and pay the applicable fee in accordance with the airline’s price list.
+For further information, please contact your airline directly.